ssube/textual-engine/README.md

 # Textual Engine

-This is a text adventure engine.
+This is a text adventure engine for the CLI and browsers.

-See [the getting started docs](docs/getting-started.md) for more info.
+See [the demo on Github Pages](https://ssube.github.io/textual-engine/) or [the getting started docs](docs/getting-started.md) for more info.

 ## Features